Yann21/hugo-personal-website/content/post/bessel.md

 $$

 ---
+When we measure the
-The reason why we might get this result is that when we are measuring the variation with respect to the sample mean, we are acting is if there was an additional sample in the average, thus removing one degree of freedom.
+variation of our r.v. with respect to the **sample mean**, we are acting as if there was an additional sample in the average, thus removing a degree of freedom and skewing the result towards less variance.

-Conversely, the MLE of the variance with respect to the true population mean is unbiased.
+Conversely, the MLE of the variance with respect to the true **population mean** is unbiased.
 This can be seen in the factor n-1/n which tends to 1 as the sample mean reaches the true population mean.